-Employment verification is important for any company looking to hire and every employee, past or present, who is looking for a new job or a new residence.
+There are many aspects to professional background check services, but employment verification is one of the most important ones for companies looking to hire as well as employees, past or present, who are looking for a new job or a new residence.
 In most of these situations, there is no legal requirement to answer employment verification requests.
 It is important to note, however, that there are a few key situations where employers must respond.
 To help everyone understand what they should do with a request, here are the basics of employment verification laws.

 Why They Matter